-Services that are covered for you What you must pay when you get these services In-Network Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+Services that are covered for you What you must pay when you get these services In-Network For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost sharing amount for these services.
+For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/ Practitioner services, including doctor's office visits: Specialist immunizations There is no coinsurance No prior authorization required.
-Covered Medicare Part B services include: or copay for the pneumonia, influenza, Hepatitis B, and Pneumonia vaccine COVID-19 vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in provider's office may require a cost-share.
+See Physician/ Practitioner services, including doctor's office visits: Specialist There is no coinsurance Immunizations No prior authorization required.
+Covered Medicare Part B services include: or copay for the pneumonia, influenza, Hepatitis B, and Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary COVID-19 vaccines.
+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in provider's office may require a cost-share.
 We also cover some vaccines under our Part D prescription drug benefit.
 Please see Chapter 6 for more information about Part D prescription drug vaccines.

-What you must pay

-Services that are covered for you when you get these services In-Network

-Inpatient hospital care Days 1-4:

-Prior authorization may be required depending on the procedure, except in urgent or emergent situations. \$405 copay per day

-Notification from your provider is required upon admission.
-Days 5+:

-Includes inpatient acute, inpatient rehabilitation, long- \$0 copay per day

-term care hospitals and other types of inpatient hospital services.
+What you must pay when you get these Services that are covered for you services In-Network Inpatient hospital care Days 1-6: Prior authorization may be required depending on the procedure, except in urgent or emergent situations. \$295 copay per day Notification from your provider is required upon Days 7+: admission.
+Includes inpatient acute, inpatient rehabilitation, long- \$0 copay per day term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-Cost sharing is charged for each inpatient stay.

-You are covered for an unlimited number of medically necessary days.
-Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized,

-Covered services include but are not limited to: your cost is the cost sharing you would pay at

-Semi-private room (or a private room if medically necessary) an in-network hospital.

-Meals including special diets

-Regular nursing services

-Costs of special care units (such as intensive care or coronary care units)

-Drugs and medications
+The Cost sharing is charged day before you are discharged is your last inpatient day. for each inpatient stay.
+You are covered for an unlimited number of medically If you get authorized necessary days.
+Each time you are admitted or transferred inpatient care at an to a new facility type this is considered day one of your inpatient stay and the daily copay begins again. out-of-network hospital after your emergency Covered services include but are not limited to: condition is stabilized, your cost is the cost Semi-private room (or a private room if medically necessary) sharing you would pay at an in-network hospital.
+Meals including special diets Regular nursing services Costs of special care units (such as intensive care of coronary care units) r Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services

-Lab tests

-X-rays and other radiology services

-Necessary surgical and medical supplies

-Use of appliances, such as wheelchairs

-Operating and recovery room costs

-Physical, occupational, and speech language therapy

-Inpatient substance abuse services